Fiserv/zelle-turnkey-solutions/docs/supporting-documents/react-native.md

 ### 5. Create a new storyboard

-Create a new storyboard and reference it with ZelleViewController.swift
+Create a new storyboard and reference it with ZelleViewController.swift.

-### 6. Create new View
+### 6. Create a new view

-Create a View inside the storyboard and reference it with viewContainer
+Create a view inside the storyboard and reference it with viewContainer.

 ### 7. Add permission in info.plist